 Creating Custom Circuit Models¶

-- Modifying model properties (e.g., simulating insertion loss)
+- Customize model parameters (e.g., set 3 dB insertion loss)

 Collaboration¶